 Checking your heart rate

 What is your heart rate?
 You can easily check it yourself.
 You can feel your heartbeat clearly on your chest or at the arteries in your neck or wrist.
 Just count the number of beats for one minute.
-Or use a sports watch, heart rate monitor or one of the many lifestyle applications that are available online.
+Or use a sports watch, heart rate monitor or one of the many lifestyle apps that are available online.

 Your heart rhythm: as regular as possible